MichaelLawrenceDee/YGo-Percy-edopro-pre-script/README.md

 Duel.MoveToField(Card c, int move_player, int target_player, int dest, int pos, bool enabled[,int sequence]) Now accepts sequence.
 0-5 for SZONE, 0 to 6 for MZONE and use LOCATION_PZONE for Pendulum Zones.

+Card.GetFreeLinkedZone() returns the useable linkes zones of a link monster

 # Effects:

 EFFECT_CANNOT_SPECIAL_SUMMON now can accept the position as filter by putting it as the value, the inserted position will be the one blocked, example target: